NMTHmations/nmthmations-old.github.io/README.md

 # Web Portfolio

+**As of 11th of March 2025, this site is no longer refreshed.
+The information on this site is considered as deprecated and obsolete, thus it is inaccurate.**

 Web portfolio for Web Technologies at JAMK in 2023/2024 semester

-You can reach the site [here](https://student.labranet.jamk.fi/~ae9508/portfolio/index.html).
+You can reach the site [here](https://nmthmations.github.io/nmthmations-old.github.io/).

-(Few weeks later, I am planing to move the site to a new address)
+**NOTE: The repository has been archived, no longer refreshed.
+I am planning to make a new site with more modern and stylish approach in the near future.**